-Rule 207: The most vulnerable types of pedestrians include;
+Rule 207: The most vulnerable types of pedestrians include:

 Special Note: At 40 mph (64 km/h) your vehicle will probably kill any pedestrians it hits.
-At 20 mph (32 km/h) there is only a 1 in 20 chance of the pedestrian being killed.
+At 20 mph (32 km/h) there is only a 1 in 20 chance of the pedestrian getting killed.
 So kill your speed!

 Rule 209: Stationary school buses are typical situations of road users requiring extra care.
 Be sure to drive carefully and slowly when passing a stationary bus.
 Children may be getting on or off if there is a yellow square shaped 'School Bus' sign showing.
 The school bus sign should be displayed in the front and rear window of the bus or coach.